It has taken a long time, but I have finally found a way to explain one of the most influential forces in my life.

 I have always believed God created me to do something different, something creative.
 Even when I was young, I felt I was going to do something not everyone else was doing.

 When we think of creative people, we tend to think of actors or musicians.
 That’s probably because those are common pursuits for creative people.
-For me, creativity inspired me to write and play music.
+For me, creativity came in the form of writing and playing music.

-I started writing when I was in grade school and by the time I was in high school, I had taken up drums.
+I started writing when I was in sixth grade.
+By the time I was in high school, I had taken up drums.
 While I loved writing, I fell in love with the idea of being a musician.
 I couldn't think of anything else I'd rather do.
 Looking back, I'd say this was because I met other musicians and could share the passion with them.
 Writing is a lonely road, and there’s nothing quite like the bond among band members.

 By the time I graduated from high school, I had decided to become a professional drummer.